 Supplements for postpartum depression

 Understandably, a woman’s system is thrown into disarray through the process of pregnancy and childbirth.
 This can leave neurotransmitters and hormones out of sync, which causes feelings of depression and anxiety or makes them worse if they already exist.
-Many women choose to use supplements to restore balance to their bodies.
+Many women choose to use vitamins to restore balance to their bodies.
 However, if you’re a new mother on medication for PPD, speak to your physician before adding any new supplements to your diet, as some natural serotonin enhancers can cause serotonin syndrome when coupled with prescription antidepressants.
-In addition to CBD, there are other supplements worth considering.
 We spoke to a few experts on the best supplements for postpartum depression:

 2. Gingko Biloba